DW01/traktor-docs/engine/render.md

 In the editor, enable visualization modes: **Wireframe** shows the underlying geometry, **Normals** displays surface orientation, **Texture UVs** reveals how textures map to geometry, **Lightmaps** shows baked lighting, **Shadow Maps** lets you inspect shadow quality, and **G-Buffer** views let you see individual deferred rendering buffers.

 **Shader hot-reload** is incredibly useful during development.
-Edit a shader, save, and it automatically recompiles and reloads—instant feedback.
+Edit a shader, save, and it automatically recompiles and reloads.
+Instant feedback.

 For deeper analysis, use **RenderDoc integration**.
 Launch your game with RenderDoc, capture a frame, and inspect every draw call, resource, and shader in detail.
 It's invaluable for tracking down performance issues and rendering bugs.